KosmasDev/dbt-task-jaffle-shop/README.md

 4. Click on the 'Studio' button on the left bar.
 This will bring you into the dbt Cloud IDE, which is the browser-based editor that will enable you work on dbt models, seeds, macros, and other files.
 ![image](https://github.com/user-attachments/assets/e4d3918e-edb4-4a78-9910-0803f41ee0dd)

+✅ Now you should be ready to start the real work!

+## 🚀 Project Execution Guide
+This section provides a step-by-step guide to loading the datasets, transforming the data, and performing the necessary analyses to extract meaningful insights.